 1) Shanta Bhava: In this bhava devotee is shanta or peaceful.
 He doesn’t jump and dance.
 He is not highly emotional.
 His heart is filled with love and joy.

 2) Dasya Bhava: Devotee has a “servant” attitude.
 He serves Lord wholeheartedly.
 He finds joy and bliss in the service of his master.

 3) Sakhya Bhava: In this bhava, God is friend of devotee.
 The devotee treats the God on equal terms.
 Talk and walk together as intimate friends.

 4) Vatsalya Bhava: In this bhava, Devotee looks to God as a child.
 There is no fear in this bhava, because God is his/her child.
 The devotee feeds and looks upon God as a mother does in the case of child.

-5) Madhurya Bhava: This is the highest form of bhakti- the devotee regards the lord as his lover.
+5) Madhurya Bhava: This is the highest form of bhakti, the devotee regards the lord as his lover.
 This is Atma- Samarpan.
 The lover and beloved become one.
 The devotee and God feel one with each other and still maintain separateness in order to enjoy the bliss of play of love between them.
 This is oneness in separation and separation in oneness.
 This Bhava is absolutely different from conjugality of earthly experience.
 Earthly conjugality is purely selfish and is undertaken only because it gives pleasure to one’s own self.
 But in love for God it is because it gives pleasure to God and not for the sake of the devotee.
-In Bhakti faith is necessary for God-realization.
-Faith can work wonders.
-Faith can move mountains.
-Faith can take devotee to the inner chamber of the lord, where reason dares not enter.
+In Bhakti, faith is necessary for God-realization.
+Faith can work wonders, it can move mountains, it can take devotee to the inner chamber of the lord, where reason dares not enter.
 Japa, Kirtan, Prayer, Service of Saints, Study of books on bhakti and regular Satsang are all aids to devotion.